 I found it was simple to connect to my phone by holding the center button on the control module and linking it in my phone’s Bluetooth settings.
 Over the course of a week, I didn’t have a single connectivity problem, which is good news.

 The main plus is that it means you don’t have a cable connecting from your headphones to your audio device on a nightstand.
-And if you need to get out of bed, you don’t need to take the headphones off or unplug them, as you would do with a wired version.
+If you need to get out of bed, you don’t need to take the headphones off or unplug them, as you would do with a wired version.

 They say it takes three hours to fully charge them and you’ll then get up to 10 hours usage.
 I found in two hours there was enough charge to last 7-8 hours.
 And if you only listen to them for a short while each night before taking them off to go to sleep, they will last for several days.